QuickBase/interview-demos/ui/README.md

    the form is submitted.
 This helps demonstrate the prior requirement (that the default value is added).
 1. Add a button that allows the builder to clear the form and start fresh.
-1. Generate a Mocky endpoint for your use on this project:
+1. Generate a Mocky endpoint to use for this craft demo:
     1. Navigate to [Mocky](https://designer.mocky.io/).
     1. Click on "New Mock".
     1. Add details about your API call here including a generic response.